Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Hit <Ctrl+X>
 ```

-4. Build the image
+5. Build the image.
+If you have an account on Dockerhub, use the tag `<your_Dockerhub_login>/demo-multi-stage:0.1` instead of `bkarpov/demo-multi-stage:0.1`

 ```
 docker build -t bkarpov/demo-multi-stage:0.1 --build-arg BASE_IMAGE=gradle:7.5.1-jdk11-alpine .
 ```

-The build process takes about a minute ro two.
+The build process takes about two minutes.
 The image contains only the layers of the second stage.
-The layers og the first stage are put in build cache.
+The layers of the first stage are put in build cache.

-5. Get list of images
+6. Get list of images

 ```
 docker images